ViktorJp/VPNMON-R2/README.md

 -----------------------------------
 Personally, I run this script in its own SSH window from a PC that's connected directly to the Asus router, as it loops and checks the connection every 60 seconds.
 Installation instructions:
 1. Download and install from your favorite SSH tools, copy & paste this command:
-   ``curl --retry 3 "https://raw.githubusercontent.com/ViktorJp/VPNMON-R2/master/vpnmon-r2-1.8.sh" -o "/jffs/scripts/vpnmon-r2.sh" && chmod a+rx "/jffs/scripts/vpnmon-r2.sh"``
+   ``curl --retry 3 "https://raw.githubusercontent.com/ViktorJp/VPNMON-R2/master/vpnmon-r2-1.9.sh" -o "/jffs/scripts/vpnmon-r2.sh" && chmod a+rx "/jffs/scripts/vpnmon-r2.sh"``
-2. To initially configure this script, open up a dedicated SSH window, and simply execute the script ``sh /jffs/scripts/vpnmon-r2.sh -config``
+2. To initially configure this script, open up a dedicated SSH window, and simply execute the script ``sh /jffs/scripts/vpnmon-r2.sh -setup``
 3. Once you've successfully configured the various options, you can run the script using this command:
    ``sh /jffs/scripts/vpnmon-r2.sh -monitor``